Do you have to shave your head for a hair transplant? This is one of the top questions we get asked at the Wimpole Clinic.

 Unshaven hair transplants, also known as unshaven FUE or UFUE transplants, are becoming more and more popular.
 These almost undetectable hair transplants allow you to go out and about soon after your hair transplant, and most people won’t notice you’ve had surgery to enhance your hairline.

-Yes.
-It’s no longer necessary to shave your head to have a hair transplant, thanks to the evolution of modern hair transplant techniques.
+No, it’s no longer necessary to shave your head to have a hair transplant, thanks to the evolution of modern hair transplant techniques.
 Led by Dr Michael May, Wimpole Clinic surgeons have been instrumental in developing these methods.
 We continually work to perfect our hair transplant techniques, including UFUE.

-UFUE works the same way as standard FUE, except that your head doesn’t need to be fully shaved beforehand.
+UFUE works the same way as standard FUE, except that you can have a hair transplant without shaving your head fully beforehand.
 Partial shaving is sometimes necessary in the donor and/or recipient sites, but this can often be hidden behind your remaining hair.

 There are lots of reasons to consider getting an unshaven hair transplant: